ucbds-infra/otter-grader/docs/_build/_sources/otter_assign.md.txt

 The latter means that as long as one of the lines in the cell starts with `SOLUTION` (case insensitive, with or without a colon `:`) in boldface, the cell is considered a solution cell.
 If there is a prompt cell for manually-graded questions (i.e. a cell between the question cell and solution cell), then this prompt is included in the output.
 If none is present, Otter Assign automatically adds a Markdown cell with the contents `_Type your answer here, replacing this test._`

+Manually graded questions are automatically enclosed in `<!-- BEGIN QUESTION -->` and `<!-- END QUESTION -->` tags by Otter Assign so that only these questions are exported to the PDF when filtering is turned on (the default).
+In the autograder notebook, this includes the question cell, prompt cell, and solution cell.
+In the student notebook, this includes only the question and prompt cells.
+The `<!-- END QUESTION -->` tag is automatically inserted at the top of the next cell if it is a Markdown cell or in a new Markdown cell before the next cell if it is not.

 An example of a manually-graded code question:

 ![](images/assign_sample_code_manual.png)